-- Unvaccinated if they did not receive a dose during the COVID-19 vaccination campaign of interest, regardless of how many previous doses of COVID-19 vaccine they had received in past COVID-19 vaccination campaigns. - Vaccinated with any dose as part of the COVID-19 vaccination campaign of interest: - if they received a dose during the campaign and at least 14 days before symptom onset, regardless of how many previous doses of COVID-19 vaccine they had received in other COVID-19 vaccination campaigns.
+- Unvaccinated in the COVID-19 vaccination campaign of interest if they did not receive a dose of COVID-19 vaccine as part of the COVID-19 vaccination campaign of interest, regardless of how many previous doses of COVID-19 vaccine they had received in past COVID-19 vaccination campaigns - patients should not have received any dose within a specific period (e.g. six months^{}) before the start of the vaccination campaign of interest; - Vaccinated with COVID-19 vaccine as part of the COVID-19 vaccination campaign of interest if they received a dose as part of the COVID-19 vaccination campaign of interest, at least 14 days6 before symptom onset, regardless of how many previous doses of COVID-19 vaccine they had received in past COVID-19 vaccination campaigns.